-The Oak Bay United Church is proposing a large mixed-use building at the corner of Granite and Mitchell Streets.
+The Development Team of the Oak Bay United Church is proposing a large mixed-use building at the corner of Granite and Mitchell Streets.

 The plans lodged with the District of Oak Bay disclose it to be 60% affordable housing, 40% market rate housing.
 For the neighbourhood, it is 50% too big.